-HI has offered a feasible approach for cost-effective chip design which can help sustain Moore's law.
-An HI system splits a large SoC into multiple smaller dies, referred to as chiplets, where each chiplet may have a different functionality, potentially built in different process nodes or designed by separate vendors reducing both design time and cost.
-All chiplets are integrated into a single package.
-An HI system may come in different packaging architectures, as shown in Fig.~\ref{fig:packaging-arch} that vary in cost and complexity.
-Multi-die heterogeneous systems can have anywhere between two chiplets to tens of different chiplets and depending on the number of chiplets, budgeted cost, and complexity, the choice of packaging architecture for heterogeneous systems is different~\cite{lau22}.
-We describe four commonly used advanced packaging and integration technologies:
+HI systems are available in different packaging architectures, as shown in Fig.~\ref{fig:packaging-arch}, varying in cost and complexity.
+Multi-die HI systems may have anywhere between two to tens of different chiplets.
+Depending on the number of chiplets, budgeted cost, and complexity, the choice of packaging architecture for heterogeneous systems is different~\cite{lau22}.
+We describe four advanced packaging and integration technologies:

-\textit{(1)} \underline {\it RDL fan-out integration} As shown in Fig.~\ref{fig:packaging-arch}(a), it involves the integration of multiple chiplets on a package substrate or fan-out redistribution layer (RDL) substrate.
-Typically the package substrate consists of 3-4 RDL metal layers with linewidths and spacings (L/S) varying from 6/6 to 10/10$\mu$m.
+\textit{(1)} \underline {\it RDL fanout integration} (Fig.~\ref{fig:packaging-arch}(a)) involves the integration of multiple chiplets on a package substrate or fanout redistribution layer (RDL) substrate.
+Typically the package substrate consists of 3-4 RDL metal layers with linewidths and spacings (L/S) varying from 6/6$\mu$m to 10/10$\mu$m.

-\textit{(2)} \underline {\it Thin film and silicon bridge-based integration} In this integration technology, the package substrate has thin-film layers defined as embedding fine metal RDLs or a silicon bridge on top of a build-up organic package substrate or in a fan-out epoxy molding compound (EMC) substrate as highlighted in Fig.~\ref{fig:packaging-arch}(b).
-Intel's embedded multi-die interconnect bridge (EMIB) and TSMC's local silicon interconnect (LSI) is an example of this technology.
-The technology uses local silicon bridges to host ultra-fine L/S structures for die-to-die interconnect communications of about 2$\mu$m.
+\textit{(2)} \underline {\it Thin film and silicon bridge-based integration} uses a package substrate that has thin-film layers defined as embedding fine metal RDLs, or a silicon bridge on top of a build-up organic package substrate or in a fanout epoxy molding compound substrate as highlighted in Fig.~\ref{fig:packaging-arch}(b).
+Intel's embedded multi-die interconnect bridge (EMIB) and TSMC's local silicon interconnect (LSI) are examples of this technology.
+The package uses local silicon bridges to host ultra-fine L/S structures (2$\mu$m) for die-to-die communications.

-\textit{(3)} \underline {\it Passive and active interposer-based integration} This corresponds to multiple chiplets in the package that are supported by a through-silicon via (TSV)-less or TSV-based active/passive interposer, and then attached to a package substrate, as shown in Fig.~\ref{fig:packaging-arch}(c).
-This technology is typically termed as a 2.5D architecture.
-The active interposer consists of both FEOL and BEOL layers while the passive interposer consists of BEOL layers and are both typically implemented in an older technology node.
+\textit{(3)} \underline {\it Passive and active interposer-based integration} involves multiple chiplets in the package that are supported by a through-silicon via (TSV)-less or TSV-based active/passive interposer, and then attached to a package substrate, as shown in Fig.~\ref{fig:packaging-arch}(c).
+This technology is typically termed a 2.5D architecture.
+The active interposer consists of both FEOL and BEOL layers, while the passive interposer consists of BEOL layers only, both of which are typically implemented in an older technology node.